julianschroeter/PyNovellaHistory/README.md

+# PyNovellaHistory (Julian Schröter)
-The PyNovellaHistory repository contains all python code for the text analysis within the novella history project (Habilitationsprojekt).
+The PyNovellaHistory repository includes all python code for computational literary text analysis in the context of a novella history project (Habilitationsprojekt).

+Scripts to reproduce analyses, results and visualizations are stored in the folder scripts_novellas with a structure that repeats the chapter structure of the book (Habilitationsschrift) on the history of the German "Novelle".
+For further instruction on how to replicate the results of my book see the "Anleitung_zur_Replikation_der Habilitationsschrift.md" file.

 A (German) project description can be found here: https://www.germanistik.uni-muenchen.de/personal/ndl/professoren/schroeter/projekte/index.html, Parts of the project were conducted within a Walter-Benjamin Fellowship, funded by the German Research Foundation (DFG): https://gepris.dfg.de/gepris/projekt/449668519?language=en